 1993 + 2015

-“The Big Bounce” is a crime-ridden comedy film shot in several locations on Oahu.
-The storyline is about Jack Ryan (Owen Wilson), a surfer with a small time con-artist past who ventures to bigger and better things in Hawaii.
+The Big Bounce is both a crime and comedy film shot in several places on Oahu.
+The storyline is about Jack Ryan (Owen Wilson), a surfer with a small-time con-artist past who ventures on to bigger and better things in Hawaii.

-Blue Hawaii is the first of three Hawaii based movies starring the one and only Elvis Presley.
+Blue Hawaii is the first of three Hawaii-based movies starring the one and only Elvis Presley.

 1991 + 2015